linda2020130/CS50/Week 1 C/CommandLine.md

 ### cd *directory*

 Short for **change directory**, this command change your current directory to *directory*
-* shorthand name for the current directory is `.`
+* Shorthand name for the current directory is `.`
-* shorthand name for the parent directory of the current directory is `..`
+* Shorthand name for the parent directory of the current directory is `..`
 * `pwd` short for present working directory; this tells you where you are.
-* bring you back to the original place by just type in cd.
+* Bring you back to the original place by just type in cd.

 ![cd](https://github.com/linda2020130/Notes_CS50/blob/master/Pictures/cd.PNG)